 In 1999 he sailed from Seattle on a 33′ sloop to be inspired by wherever the winds and weather would lead him.
 After several years and many stops they found themselves at the western entrance of the Panama Canal.
 The beautiful landscape and colorful lifestyle inspired John to create a series of maritime oil paintings which were received enthusiastically by collectors.

 John remains a sailing enthusiast upon his sailboat, the Cloverbrook.
 His work focuses on maritime oil paintings in a realist style characterized by a splendid power of composition and design with emphasis on tonal balance and color harmony.
-His paintings have won many awards, the most recent being the Rudolph J. Schaefer III Emerging Artist Award, 2011 at the Maritime Gallery at Mystic Seaport.
+His paintings have won many awards, including The Rudolph J. Schaefer III Emerging Artist Award 2011, The Thomas Wells Award 2012 & 2013; The Rudolph J. Schaefer Maritime Heritage Award 2014 and The Thomas Hoyne Award 2015 at the Maritime Gallery at Mystic Seaport Museum, Mystic, CT.